hashicorp/terraform-provider-azurerm/website/docs/r/signalr_service.html.markdown

 * `hub_pattern` - (Required) The hubs to match on, or `*` for all.

-* `managed_identity_resource_id` - (Optional) Specifies the Managed Identity IDs to be assigned to this signalR upstream setting by using resource uuid as both system assigned and user assigned identity is supported.
+* `user_assigned_identity_id` - (Optional) Specifies the Managed Identity IDs to be assigned to this signalR upstream setting by using resource uuid as both system assigned and user assigned identity is supported.

 ---